 At your request, MABE staff are available to present your board with legislative updates and offer legislative advocacy assistance.
 For more information, please contact John Woolums at firstname.lastname@example.org.

-The Advocacy Toolkit is a MABE publication intended to complement board and board member efforts by providing a portable guide to assist in lobbying local, state, and federal officials on behalf of Maryland’s outstanding public schools and students.
-Members can obtain a copy of the toolkit by contacting Sandi Barry, firstname.lastname@example.org.
+The Advocacy Toolkit: A Guide to Effective Education Advocacy is intended to complement board and board member efforts by providing a portable guide to assist in lobbying local, state, and federal officials on behalf of Maryland’s outstanding public schools and students.
+In addition, MABE has developed presentations on Effective Education Advocacy for Board Members and Effective Education Advocacy for Local Communities,

 MABE strives to be the primary voice for public education in Annapolis.
 The unity of 24 local school boards lends strength to our increasing importance in the legislative process, ensuring that the Governor, General Assembly, and State Board of Education turn to MABE to help determine what is best for school children.

 MABE’s Legislative Committee holds monthly meetings to guide the Association’s lobbying activities in Annapolis, and invites policy and legislative leaders to exchange ideas.
 The Director of Governmental Relations, in coordination with MABE leadership, conducts direct lobbying activities including written and oral testimony before the General Assembly.
 MABE adopts and publishes and annual Legislative Positions publication and a Session Summary.